hdrake/cmip6hack-multigen/README.md

 # CMIP6 Hackathon - Multi-Generational Climate Model Inter-Comparison

-See below for project description (modified from https://discourse.pangeo.io/t/how-has-the-performance-of-climate-models-changed-over-30-years-of-model-development/113).
+See below for project description (modified from <a href="https://discourse.pangeo.io/t/how-has-the-performance-of-climate-models-changed-over-30-years-of-model-development/113">discourse</a>).

 ## Setting up on the cloud